 Images of my baby and my family members who were all dressed up without revealing much skin at all were all searched and displayed as well!
 This, I’m not happy!

 But I guess for my friend who wanted to scan and auto search his network for triple X materials, Snitch Enterprise Auditor should be able to find most of the pictures together with some legit ones.
 This should be fine as long as the inappropriate ones are discovered.

-As for his bosses requirement for #2 and #3, I told him to check out the following posts for a possible solution.
+As for his boss’s requirement for #2 and #3, I told him to check out the following posts for a possible solution.

 Requirement #2.
-Implement a way to monitor staff’s web usage – How to monitor web usage real time for free
+Implement a way to monitor staff’s web usage – How to monitor web usage in real-time for free

 Requirement #3.
 Implement a new IT policy manual to govern computer and Internet usage – How to implement IT policies and procedures via templates